lassihi/Wazuh-salt-module/README.md

 Install Wazuh central components (Wazuh Indexer, Wazuh Server, Wazuh Dashboard) and Wazuh Agent on Debian/Ubuntu using Salt.

 [Wazuh](https://wazuh.com/) is an open source SIEM and XDR security platform.
-Its features include threat detection, integrity monitoring, incident responce, and much more.
+Its features include threat detection, integrity monitoring, incident response, and much more.

 ## Usage